newsapps/wordpress-mtv/README.rst

 This plugin hijacks and takes over how WordPress handles URLs and templates, and gives you new ORM-style tools for handling posts, users and blogs.
 This plugin does nothing by itself, and (hopefully) will not break stuff that you already have.
 It's just a set of tools for developers to use.

+* Getting started
+	* Bare MTV
+	* My first theme
+* The model layer
+	* Basics of Model, ModelCollection
+		- syntax
+	* WordPress Models and ModelCollections
+* The view layer
+	* urls.php
+	* Including urls from other places
+	* Writing a view
+* The template layer
+	* Available wp template functions
+	* How to add a template functions, tags, filters
+	* Deep links to twig

 Routing URLs
 -------------